Is Edmund Beaumont Based on a Real Prosecutor? Where is He Now?

 “All I knew was that Jimmy Keene was a smart, wily kid who wasn’t happy with the sentence we gave him.
 I figured he would jump at the opportunity to get out early,” the prosecutor said about picking Jimmy for the undercover mission, as per the source text of the show, ‘In with the Devil: A Fallen Hero, a Serial Killer, and a Dangerous Bargain for Redemption,’ written by Jimmy Keene and Hillel Levin.
 Jimmy eventually struck a deal with Beaumont, who believed that Larry is “responsible for more than twenty other killings.”

-After three months’ efforts, Beaumont garnered the necessary approval from the Bureau of Prisons and Department of Justice to transfer Jimmy to Larry’s prison in Springfield, Missouri.
-At the time, the prosecutor was fearing whether Larry’s defense will succeed in overturning his conviction.
+After three months of efforts, Beaumont garnered the necessary approval from the Bureau of Prisons and Department of Justice to transfer Jimmy to Larry’s prison in Springfield, Missouri.
+At the time, the prosecutor was fearing whether Larry’s defense would succeed in overturning his conviction.
 After collaborating with Gary Miller, the chief investigator of Larry’s case, Beaumont apparently couldn’t even think about Larry walking free.
 The success of Jimmy’s undercover operation became a necessity for Beaumont to win his case against Larry.

 Larry, the suspected killer, reportedly hated Beaumont.
 “Have you ever heard of this guy named Beaumont?
 That fucking guy, he was after me no matter what.
 Man, he was crazy,” Larry told Jimmy, as per the source text.
 According to ‘In with the Devil,’ Jimmy managed to make Larry confess that he buried Tricia’s dead body.
-However, he failed to find the exact location of the same.
-“Without Tricia Reitler’s body I did not complete my mission, and I didn’t know what Beaumont was going to do about that,” Jimmy said about the same, as per the source text.
+However, he failed to find the exact location.
+“Without Tricia Reitler’s body, I did not complete my mission, and I didn’t know what Beaumont was going to do about that,” Jimmy said about the same, as per the source text.

 Still, Beaumont helped Jimmy to get out of prison as a free man.
 “Well, we didn’t find the body, and the goal of this investigation was to find the body.
 In fact, I had told Jim that unless we found the body, he ain’t getting jack for it.
 But once he passed the polygraph about the statements he heard from Hall, I still had to ask the judge to give him credit.
 It was the only fair thing we could do because, after all, he did sit in the nuthouse with this guy,” Beaumont said about paving the way for Jimmy’s release from prison.